First Aid, natural treatments and diet tips

 In severe cases of diarrhea, you can use activated charcoal tablets to aid toxin bacteria neutralization.

 Beware of using any anti-diarrheal medication or antibiotics.
 They are unnecessary in most brief diarrhea episodes.
 Adding chemical toxins when the body needs to cleanse is like purifying drinking water by adding sewage to it.
-Plus, I have seen drugs such as Metronidazole or Flagyl often being overused, causing side-effects and even leaving a long-term imprint or digestive in the body that can last for months or years.
+Plus, I have seen anti-diarrhea drugs often being overused, causing side-effects and even leaving a long-term imprint or digestive in the body that can last for months or years.

 - If diarrhea continues for longer than 48 hours or your dog is lethargic, see your veterinarian immediately.